pinnacle334/freeCodeCamp/README.md

 # freeCodeCamp
-This repository contains all my learning progress with freeCodeCamp, including all the projects required for the certifications.
+This repository contains all my learning progress with freeCodeCamp, including aseries of the necessary projects required for the certifications.